 The best time to go sea kayaking in Europe is between May and October.
 In the US, October to May is better for sea kayaking as it is not too hot.
 August to September is hurricane season and must be avoided.

-Sea kayaking in the south west of the UK
+Sea kayaking in the UK

 Alaska sea kayaking

 The Kenai Fjords in Alaska offer views of glaciers sliding into the sea.
 You paddle amongst ice, and can get to see glaciers calving and crashing into the sea.
 You will definitely need a guide for this trip.
 The fishing port of Seward is the national park headquarters, and where most sea kayakers go from.
 You will get to see wildlife such as Sea Eagles, Orca Whales and sea otters.
 Sunny Cove Sea Kayaking offer trips in Resurrection Bay and the Kenai Fjords.